Concept learning: Types of concepts

 Concept learning must be distinguished from learning by reciting something from memory (recall) or discriminating between two things that differ (discrimination).
 However, these issues are closely related, since memory recall of facts could be considered a "trivial" conceptual process where prior exemplars representing the concept are invariant.
 Similarly, while discrimination is not the same as initial concept learning, discrimination processes are involved in refining concepts by means of the repeated presentation of exemplars.
 Concept attainment is rooted in inductive learning.
 So, when designing a curriculum or learning through this method, comparing like and unlike examples are key in defining the characteristics of a topic.

-Concrete or Perceptual Concepts vs Abstract Concepts
+Concrete or perceptual concepts vs abstract concepts

 Concrete concepts are objects that can be perceived by personal sensations and perceptions.
 These are objects like chairs and dogs where personal interactions occur with them and create a concept.
 Concepts become more concrete as the word we use to associate with it has a perceivable entity.
-According to Paivio’s dual -coding theory, concrete concepts are the one that is remembered easier from their perceptual memory codes.
+According to Paivio’s dual-coding theory, concrete concepts are the one that is remembered easier from their perceptual memory codes.
 Evidence has shown that when words are heard they are associated with a concrete concept and are re-enact any previous interaction with the word within the sensorimotor system.
 Examples of concrete concepts in learning are early educational math concepts like adding and subtracting.